peak/s3hash/README.md

       -e string
             Verify the S3 hash of file
       -p int
-            Use NUM workers to run in parallel (default: single worker)
+            Use NUM workers to run in parallel (default: number of cores)

 ## Examples